Skip to main content

 Run Your First Arena Evals

-Now that you have created an arena with contestants and defined a metric, you can run evals by using the compare() method:
+Now that you have created an arena with contestants and defined a metric, you can begin running arena evals to determine the winning contestant.

 main.py